3 Things Every Woman Should Quit Doing Before Summer Ends

 If looking out for your spiritual, mental, and emotional well-being isn’t nice, I guess I’ll just have to be mean.
 The truth is you’ll actually be nicer if you channel your inner mean girl to stand firmly in your “No.”

 No, I don’t advocate for being mean, but I do want you to fight for YOU.
-The you that is refreshed, productive, and moving in her purpose, not wandering through demands that aren’t moving you any closer to the place God has called you.
+The you that is refreshed and moving in her purpose, not wandering through demands that aren’t moving you any closer to the place God has called you.
 Their fragile ego can handle it.

-And if not, your compromised physical, mental and emotional state cannot.
+And if not, remember your compromised physical, mental, and emotional state may not.

 Just say no.

-Sis, before you stay in a position, professional or personal, you must ask yourself is the sacrifice worth the death of your dreams, self-worth, and health?
-Find company that values your credentials so much they want to hire you on the spot.
-They see…the treasure in you, not simply the impact of what you do.
-You should do what you do because of who you are, not because of who they want you to become…
+Sis, before you stay in a position, professional, or personal, you must ask yourself is the sacrifice worth the death of your dreams, self-worth, and health?
+Find people, places, and things that see…the treasure in you, not simply the impact of what you do.
+You should do what you do because of who you are, not because of who they want you to be…

 So, if your people or circumstances are leaving you used up...diminished…and only good for what you can give…instead of who you masterfully and purposefully are becoming…